Fleet Week FAQ

-Maryland Fleet Week and Flyover Baltimore events are free and open to the public and includes tours of naval vessels, a family-friendly festival and series of military aircraft flyovers.
+Maryland Fleet Week and Flyover Baltimore events are free and open to the public and include tours of naval vessels, family-friendly festivals and series of military and civilian aircraft flyovers.

-Also, ship tours may not be appropriate for individuals with heart conditions, breathing difficulties, or other medical conditions impacting their ability to navigate such challenges.
-Strollers or baby carriages are permitted on the pier, but are not allowed on the ships.
+Also, ship tours may not be appropriate for individuals with heart conditions, breathing difficulties, or other medical conditions or mobility challenges impacting their ability to navigate active-duty ships.
+Strollers or baby carriages are permitted on the pier but are not allowed on ships.

-The following items are not permitted: electronic smoking devices, bottles, water bottles, cans or glass containers of any type; banners, posters or signs of any type; mace, pepper spray, or other defensive sprays or chemicals; knives, firearms, fireworks or any explosive; illegal drugs or paraphernalia; flammable liquids or aerosol spray cans; club weapons; and animals.
+PLEASE NOTE: The following items are not permitted on board ships: electronic smoking devices, bottles, water bottles, cans or glass containers of any type; banners, posters or signs of any type; mace, pepper spray, or other defensive sprays or chemicals; knives, firearms, fireworks or any explosive; illegal drugs or paraphernalia; flammable liquids or aerosol spray cans; club weapons; and animals.
 All electronic devices are subject to examination for functionality.
 The military services reserve the right to prohibit other items not listed above.